mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-install/index.md

       }
       ```

-      This code snippet illustrates changing the port used to communicate with Marathon to 8443.
-Changing the port to 8443 is not required for clusters configured for permissive security.
+      This example illustrates changing the port used to communicate with Marathon to 8443.
+Changing the port is not required for clusters configured for `permissive` security.
 However, changing this setting is recommended because it ensures that communication between Marathon-LB and Marathon is encrypted.

-    * For **disabled** security, copy and paste the following JSON into the `marathon-lb-options.json` file:
+    * For **disabled** security, copy and paste the following JSON into the `marathon-lb-options.json` file.
+Replace `marathon-lb/service-account-secret` with the secret name you used, if necessary:

       ``` bash
       {